While Trump boasts of economic growth, inequality deepens

 Collins also pointed to other “troubling signs” that reveal inequality’s impacts on Americans’ everyday lives.
 While real wages are up for those at the top, wages have stagnated or fallen for those at the middle and bottom.
 The longest ever period has passed without a federal minimum wage increase.
 Home ownership, the main source of wealth and savings for middle-income families, is down.
 One in five households have zero or negative net worth to fall back on and 40 percent of Americans would struggle to pay even a $400 unexpected expense.

-‘Death by a thousand paper cuts’
+“Death by a thousand paper cuts”

 Perhaps no policies better showcase the administration’s attacks on working people than its piece-by-piece dismantling of employee rights through rulemaking and decisions by the Department of Labor and the National Labor Relations Board (NLRB), which have weakened unions and stripped away worker protections that could otherwise help tackle inequality.